BetUKBetUK

 Which Sports Are Suitable For Each Way Betting?

 While each way betting might be readily associated with horse racing, you can bet each way on a number of sports.
 These would typically be sports or markets with a range of competitors pitted against each other, rather than a match with two opponents or two teams.
-Each way bets are popular when it comes to betting on golf, as well as other multi competitor sports such as motorsports, athletics and cycling.
+Each way bets are popular when it comes to betting on golf, as well as other multi competitor sports such as motorsports, Athletics and cycling.

 In some sports with matches featuring two opponents or teams, you might find an each-way betting option in the market for an outright winner of a competition.
 You might find each-way bets in football betting markets for tournaments such as the FA Cup, or the European Championships, or in tennis betting for picking the outcome of tournaments like Wimbledon or the US Open, or the Snooker World Championship, for example.